Part of the Carnegie Libraries: Civic Pride in a Lost America web site.

 Erected Anno Domini MCMIII and Presented to the Free Public Library of the City of Paterson.

-As I write this, the library is in the midst of assisting with disaster relief.
-Ironic, since the library was clobbered by Hurricane Floyd in 1999, and its building demolished in 2001.
+The library was clobbered by Hurricane Floyd in 1999, and its building demolished in 2001.
 Whether the pictured building was the unfortunate victim, I'm uncertain.

 F.J.
 Temme card, mailed in 1909.